 Fast and Easy herb Couscous- If you can boil water and chop up some fresh herbs, then you can whip up this fluffy and light side dish!
 It really is that easy and quick.

-If your side dish routine is falling into a rut, and you're looking for a new and unique option, this fast and easy herb couscous recipe is the solution you're longing for!
+If your side dish routine is falling into a rut, and you're looking for a new and unique option, this fast and easy herbed couscous recipe is the solution you're longing for!

-With the fresh flavors of herbs and extra virgin olive oil, this dairy free side dish also checks the box as a healthy alternative to the usual potatoes.
-As you can see above, it's great with blackened chicken.
+With the bright flavors of fresh herbs and extra virgin olive oil, this dairy free side dish also checks the box as a healthy alternative to the usual potatoes.
+It's the perfect side dish for Grilled Yogurt Marinated Chicken, Jerk Chicken Kabobs or even a Seared Pork Chop.

 Jump to: